-Easy Pasta Salad features tri-color pasta studded with diced olives and pimentos in a zesty homemade Italian dressing for a versatile summer side dish recipe!
+Easy Pasta Salad features tri-color rotini studded with diced olives and pimentos in a zesty homemade Italian dressing for a versatile summer side dish!

-Pasta salad season is upon us, and today I’m sharing a simple, tasty, new recipe to enjoy at all of your upcoming picnics, potlucks, and barbecues.
+Pasta salad season is upon us!
+So today I’m sharing a simple, tasty, new recipe to enjoy at all of your upcoming picnics, potlucks, and barbecues.
 Because what says summer like cold pasta salad?

 I happen to think that pasta salad is the quintessential side dish for any spring or summer meal or get-together.
-Whether a warm-weather cookout, a lively pool party, a Memorial Day or Independence Day bash, or family dining al fresco, Easy Pasta Salad is the perfect side dish for barbecue, burgers, sandwiches, wraps, and so much more!
+Whether a warm-weather cookout, a lively pool party, a Memorial Day or Independence Day bash, or family dining al fresco, this is the perfect side dish for barbecue, burgers, sandwiches, wraps, and so much more!

-And guess what that pasta salad contained?
+And guess what that side dish contained?
 Tri-color rotini, an Italian-ish dressing, and small pieces of diced olives!
-The Easy Pasta Salad I’m sharing here today is actually much more flavorful than the pasta salad from my college years, with extra olives, the addition of pimentos, and a bit of Parmesan.
+The recipe I’m sharing here today is actually much more flavorful than the one from my college years, with extra olives, the addition of pimentos, and a bit of Parmesan.
 But it’s still simple enough to complement a wide variety of main dishes…and it’s so darn good!

 Since I was going for zesty flavor in my copycat rendition, I used both stuffed green olives and black Kalamata olives.
-Finely dicing the olives allows them to become more evenly distributed throughout the pasta so that they don’t overwhelm the other ingredients.
+Finely dicing the olives allows them to become more evenly distributed throughout the dish.
+Because you don’t want olives overwhelming the other ingredients!
 And of course, you may always adjust the amount of olives to your liking, adding more or less to taste.

-That can be said for all of the ingredients in this pasta salad, actually.
+That can be said for all of the ingredients in this Easy Pasta Salad, actually.
 It’s such a basic recipe that you can omit any ingredients you don’t care for and/or add any additional ingredients that you like.
 Sometimes I throw in a jar of drained, marinated artichoke hearts for substance.
 Sometimes I toss in a pint of halved cherry tomatoes for freshness.
-I’ve also been known to top this pasta salad with sliced, grilled chicken breasts to turn a side dish into a main course!
+I’ve also been known to top this recipe with sliced, grilled chicken breasts to turn a side dish into a main course!

 Any time I make pasta salad, I initially stir in about two-thirds of the dressing, pop the bowl in the fridge, and then add the rest of the dressing just before serving.
-I prefer my pasta salad chilled, but much of the dressing gets absorbed into the pasta while it hangs out in the refrigerator.
-So I have found that if I reserve a bit of the dressing and stir it in just before mealtime, the resulting pasta salad isn’t overly dry and ends up with better flavor.
+I prefer my pasta salad chilled.
+However, much of the dressing gets absorbed into the pasta while it hangs out in the refrigerator.
+So I have found that if I reserve a bit of the dressing and stir it in just before mealtime, the resulting side dish isn’t overly dry and ends up with better flavor.

-So if you’re looking for a basic, versatile, summer side dish recipe, this Easy Pasta Salad is for you!
+So if you’re looking for a basic, versatile, summer side dish recipe, this recipe is for you!
 It’s full of zippy flavor and it’s quick to throw together.
-But if you’re looking for a fancier pasta salad loaded with plenty o’ goodies, I’ve got quite a few of those, too.?
-Whichever way you decide to go, Happy Pasta Salad Season!
+But if you’re looking for a fancier pasta salad loaded with plenty o’ goodies, I’ve got quite a few of those, too.
+Enjoy, friends!

 Helpful Tips, Tricks, & Equipment